Before you dive into the detailed information on this topic, let's see the differences between the ways you use to clone Linux HDD to SSD.

 - #1.
 The source hard drive cleanup (optional)

 - #2.
-Connect the source hard drive and target SSD in desktop or laptop
+Connect the source hard drive and target SSD on a desktop or laptop

 - #3.
 Initialize SSD (optional)